Chinese-American Planning Council: History

 Since the late 1970s, as the gentrification of Chinatown, Manhattan pushed up rental costs, immigrants began to move to Brooklyn and Queens, and CPC followed suit, setting up Queens (Chinatown, Flushing) and Brooklyn (Chinatown, Brooklyn) offices and changing its name and vision from the Chinatown Planning Council to the Chinese-American Planning Council.
 The community continued to evolve in the 1990s, with the majority of undocumented immigrants flowing in from China's Fujian Province and facing challenges that are unique yet similar to the trajectory of waves of earlier Chinese immigrants.

-Since the tragedy of 9/11 in 2001, one-quarter of Chinatown's workforce was out of work.
+After the tragedy of 9/11 in 2001, one-quarter of Chinatown's workforce was out of work.
 CPC responded immediately by launching 9/11 relief services to help dislocated workers access emergency assistance, serving more clients than any other program in the community (3,180) due to CPC's reputation and ability to refer clients in-house to its other services.
 As the economic slump continued in the year after 9/11, CPC transitioned its 9/11 program to meeting long-term employment and training needs as well as ongoing case management needs, training over 800 clients and placing over 50%, a remarkable feat given the economic climate.

 CPC has recently achieved accreditation for its childcare centers and received three licenses to open vocational and business schools.
 A new program enables clients not qualified for government assistance to pay for their employment workshops and placement assistance.
 The Workforce Development Division is enhancing its focus on healthcare training programs to meet client and market needs in the changing economy and has introduced a new Food Protection program.
 In January 2005, CPC opened a one-stop multi-social services center to connect clients to services focusing on mental health, while the Brooklyn branch is conducting mental health outreach among community seniors.